Conditioning a Brownian loop-soup cluster on a portion of its boundary: Introduction

 Note that in the special case $\kappa=4$, it is actually possible to adapt fairly directly the arguments of \cite{Qian-Werner} to see that the trace of $f_T(L)$ has the same law as the trace of a Poisson point process of Brownian excursions in $\U$ away from the right-half circle; this indeed then implies the conformal restriction property described in our theorem.

 When $\kappa \not=4$, our result does not describe fully the conditional law of $K$, but it does nevertheless imply a number of its features.
-One interesting fact that is worthwhile stressing is the following phase-transition that occurs at $c= 14/15$ for the structure of loop-soup clusters.
+One interesting fact that is worth stressing is the following phase transition that occurs at $c= 14/15$ for the structure of loop-soup clusters.
 Consider the set $\Gamma^b$ as defined after Lemma \ref {lem:Q-W}.
 Then, \begin{itemize} \item When $c\in (14/15,1]$, which corresponds to $\kappa\in(18/5,4]$ and $\alpha\in[1/4,1/3)$, the union of loops in $f_T(L)$ almost surely has cut-points seen from $-1$, due to the fact that a one-sided chordal restriction measure of exponent $\alpha$ almost surely has cut-points when $\alpha<1/3$ (see \cite{MR1992830, MR2178043}).
 Since there is no cut-point of a Brownian motion that is also a double point (\cite{MR1062056}), the cut-points of the set $f_T(L)$ cannot belong to any loop.
 Therefore, the loops in $f_T(L)$ alone almost surely do not hook up into a single cluster.
 This implies that the loops in $\Gamma^b$ do almost surely not hook up into a single cluster by themselves either.
-It is only thanks to the loops that are at positive distance of the boundary of the cluster that the cluster becomes a cluster.
+It is only thanks to the loops that are at positive distance from the boundary of the cluster that the loops in $\Gamma^b$ are connected into the same cluster.
 As this occurs with probability one, this shows that for any $\eps$, the inside loops of size smaller than $\epsilon$ are alone almost surely sufficient to connect all the loops of $f_T (L)$ into a single cluster.

 \item When $c\in(0,14/15]$, which corresponds to $\kappa\in(8/3,18/5]$ and $\alpha\in[1/3, 5/8)$, then the set $f_T(L)$ has no cut-point seen from $-1$.
 This implies that the loops in $\Gamma^b$ alone do almost surely hook up into a single cluster.
-Indeed, if this would not be the case, then the set $f_T(L)$ would have cut-points with positive probability.
+Indeed, if this were not the case, then the set $f_T(L)$ would have cut-points with positive probability.

 \end{itemize}